 DANIELLE: Prior to having my procedure, I was suffering a lot with body image issues.
 I was very self-conscious.
 I was very nervous about being seen out in public with a bikini on or a top without a sweater.
 I could have bought stock in Spanx.
 I wore Spanx with everything.
 A lot of people had no idea what I had going on under my clothes, because I hid it very well and that hindered me from starting new relationships, being out in public, dressing up because you have to find something you can wear the right undergarments with.
-So when I went to see Dr. Ortega, I was pretty much, “Please tell me what you can do with me, fix this.
+So when I went to see Dr. Simon, I was pretty much, “Please tell me what you can do with me, fix this.
 I am 31 years old.
 I want to feel like I’m 31 years old, and I want to feel like I’m single and I’m beautiful, and I want to start my life over again.”
 Since then, it’s just made a marked difference in my life.

-Q: Did you explore any other options with Dr. Ortega when you were talking or was this kind of what she presented to you and you were like yes, that’s what I want to do.
+Q: Did you explore any other options with Dr. Simon when you were talking or was this kind of what she presented to you and you were like yes, that’s what I want to do.

-DANIELLE: Being that I had a consultation prior to seeing Dr. Ortega, I kind of knew what I was looking to have done.
-I did a lot of my own personal research and I really wanted the full “Mommy Makeover” including the breast augmentation as well, but when I met with Dr. Ortega, we decided that we would save that for another time, but I had an idea of what I wanted to have done and the look I was trying to achieve and with what I wanted to look like when I was finished, this is what I had to do.
+DANIELLE: Being that I had a consultation prior to seeing Dr. Simon, I kind of knew what I was looking to have done.
+I did a lot of my own personal research and I really wanted the full “Mommy Makeover” including the breast augmentation as well, but when I met with Dr. Simon, we decided that we would save that for another time, but I had an idea of what I wanted to have done and the look I was trying to achieve and with what I wanted to look like when I was finished, this is what I had to do.